telerik/kendo-vue/docs/styling/index.md

 1. Clone the [kendo-themes](https://github.com/telerik/kendo-themes) GitHub repository.
 1. Install the [node-gyp](https://github.com/nodejs/node-gyp#installation).
-1. Install the dependencies for all themes with `npm install && npx lerna bootstrap`.
+1. Install the dependencies for all themes with `npm run setup`.
 1. Switch the working directory to `packages/<THEME_NAME>`.
 1. Create a `SWATCH_NAME.scss` swatch file in the `scss/swatches` folder.
 1. To build the swatches for the theme by running `npm run sass:swatches` or `npm run dart:swatches`.